vuw-research-computing/raapoi-docs/docs/basic_commands.md

 * _vuw-alljobs_:         Prints a list of all user jobs
 * _vuw-myjobs_:          Prints a list of your running or pending jobs
 * _vuw-job-history_:     Show jobs finished in last 5 days
+* _vuw-job-eff_:         Show efficiency of your jobs.
+Use vuw-job-eff --help for more information

 ### Linux Commands